Official Regulations Governing the Sport of Beer Pong

 Article VI: Extraordinary Circumstances and Special Provisions

-Should a ball circumnavigate the rim of a cup without descending therein, and subsequently roll in the direction of the projecting team, said ball may be retrieved and re-projected immediately without prejudice.
+Should a ball circle the rim of a cup without descending therein, and subsequently roll in the direction of the projecting team, said ball may be retrieved and re-projected immediately without prejudice - however, this must be performed as a trick-shot.

 Article VII: Interference and Defensive Measures